-An all inclusive fee of $400 per commission (including GST) will be paid to the Artist, covering all prep-time, conversations, creation of artwork, materials and supplies.
+An all inclusive fee of $500 per commission (including GST) will be paid to the Artist, covering all prep-time, conversations, creation of artwork, materials and supplies.

 Email your submissions to Programs Manager Luay Eljamal at [email protected], with the following information:

-Please inform and invite anyone you might know who would be interested in creating art from a distance or having stimulating conversation.
+Please inform and invite Seniors and Elders you might know who would be interested in creating art from a distance or having stimulating conversation.

 For questions or more information, please contact Programs Manager Luay Eljamal at [email protected] or 587-674-1625 x.102